8 Quick MTT Tips to Help You Top the Leaderboard

-The pay-out structure of a multi-table tournament almost always rewards those who finish in the top few spots, at the expense of those who just barely made it past the bubble.
-We should aim to maximize the number of times we finish in the final few, even if it comes at the cost of min-cashes.
+The pay-out structure of multi-table tournaments almost always reward those who finish in the top few spots, at the expense of those who just barely made it past the bubble.
+You should aim to maximize the number of times you finish in the final few, even if it comes at the cost of min-cashes or pay jumps.

-Pushing every possible edge, even the small ones, helps us build big stacks and set ourselves up for a deep run.
-In other words, the more profitable plays we make, the more often we’ll finish in a top position.
+Pushing every worthwhile edge will help you build big stacks and set yourself up for deep runs.
+In other words, the more profitable plays you make, the more often we’ll finish in a top position.

 3. Play exploitatively, but not too exploitatively

-Because tournament fields are often very weak, we should use an exploitative strategy when appropriate.
+Because tournament fields are often very weak, you should use an exploitative strategy when appropriate.

-For example, we can exploit tight players in the blinds by opening with a wider range, especially from late position.
-Or, to take another example, we can adjust our betting range to contain more value bets and fewer bluffs to exploit loose calling stations.
+For example, you can exploit tight players in the blinds by opening with a wider range, especially from late position.
+Or, to take another example, you can adjust your betting range to contain more value bets and fewer bluffs to exploit a loose calling station.

 However, it’s important to remember that exploitative play and exploitable play are two sides of the same coin.
-That is, we can’t adjust our playstyle in order to exploit our opponents without also opening ourselves up to being exploited.
+In other words, when you adjust your strategy to exploit your opponents, you become more exploitable.

-Jungleman’s huge river fold getting six-to-one is a great example of mistaking a certain player’s capabilities, and letting that misconception get in the way of playing fundamentally sound poker.
+Jungleman’s huge river fold with trips getting six-to-one is a great example of mistaking a certain player’s capabilities, and letting that misconception get in the way of playing fundamentally sound poker.